-Peacework Medical Projects is a small non profit volunteer organization based in Phoenix, AZ.
+Peacework Medical Projects is federally recognized non profit volunteer organization based in Phoenix, AZ.
 Founded in January 2000 as a small unit of Peacework International, our goal remains simple: sustainable improvement in the health and wellbeing of marginalized populations, by virtue of their geographical location, poverty, or long standing social/cultural bias.

 Peacework is a secular organization and bears no political agenda.
 We exist simply to bring help and hope to those in need.
-While our history has been in remote locations in developing countries, as of 2015, we also have a clinic in the heart of Phoenix, AZ.
+While our history has been in remote locations in developing countries, but since 2015, we have a clinic in the heart of Phoenix, AZ.

 Haiti: We have completed our efforts in Haiti.